chill117/express-mysql-session/readme.md

 }));
 ```

+The session store will internally create a `mysql` [connection pool](https://github.com/mysqljs/mysql#pooling-connections) which handles the (re)connection to the database.
+By default, the pool consists of 1 connection, but you can override this using the `connectionLimit` option.
+There are additional [pool options](https://github.com/mysqljs/mysql#pool-options) you can provide, which will be passed to the constructor of the `mysql` connection pool.

-### With an existing MySQL connection
+### With an existing MySQL connection or pool

-To pass in an existing MySQL database connection, you would do something like this:
+To pass in an existing MySQL database connection or pool, you would do something like this:
 ```js
 var mysql = require('mysql');
 var session = require('express-session');